smistir/smistir.github.io/_posts/2017-5-19-CodeSnippets.md

 And just before I hit the submit button on this latest post, I flashed over to the documentation and found that including "linenos" to the markup (markdown?) would include line numbers with the code snippet.

+### Quick Note:
+If you try to lead off with a Code Snippet, it seems Jekyll might not give you a successful build.
+Try saying something, anything, before you begin the code snippet if you ever run into trouble.